slsa-framework/slsa/docs/_posts/2022-09-26-eo-in-plain-english.md

 You probably heard about [EO 14028](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/12/executive-order-on-improving-the-nations-cybersecurity/), the “Executive Order on Improving the Nation’s Cybersecurity”.

-Last week the White House Office of Management and Budget (OMB) issued a memorandum setting firm and aggressive timelines for implementation of guidelines stemming from the EO, and you might reasonably be wondering what it all means.
+On September 14th the White House Office of Management and Budget (OMB) issued [a memorandum](https://www.whitehouse.gov/wp-content/uploads/2022/09/M-22-18.pdf) setting firm and aggressive timelines for implementation of guidelines stemming from the EO, and you might reasonably be wondering what it all means.
 If so, this post is for you.
 We’re going to try to lay it out in plain English and share steps to help you get ready to meet the timelines

 ## Background